Mind Lab Pro® v4.0 is the most innovative and effective nootropic formula ever made.

 Bacopa has strong ties to memory performance and a long association with new learning and retention.
 Human research shows Bacopa may slow the rate of forgetting newly acquired knowledge.
 Researchers have also suggested it may accelerate mental processing, optimize cognition under stress and promote relaxation.

-Mind Lab Pro®'s full-spectrum organic Lion's Mane extract supplies all of the mushroom's active constituents, including brain-boosting hericenones and erinacines.
+Mind Lab Pro's full spectrum organic Lion's Mane (fruit and mycelium) supplies all of the mushroom's active constituents, including brain-boosting hericenones and erinacines.

 Lion's Mane Mushroom (Yamabushitake) has been linked to significant cognitive improvements that declined after supplementation stopped.